dotnet/runtimelab/DllImportGenerator/designs/StructMarshalling.md

 ```

 When these members are both present, the source generator will call the two-parameter constructor with a stack-allocated buffer of `StackBufferSize` bytes when a stack-allocated buffer is usable.
 As this buffer is guaranteed to be stack allocated and not on the GC heap, it is safe to use `Unsafe.AsPointer` to get a pointer to the stack buffer to pass to native code.
 As a stack-allocated buffer is not usable in all scenarios, for example Reverse P/Invoke and struct marshalling, a one-parameter constructor must also be provided for usage in those scenarios.
 This may also be provided by providing a two-parameter constructor with a default value for the second parameter.

-### Generics support

-The `BlittableTypeIfGenericParametersBlittableAttribute` attribute supports marshalling value types that have blittable fields.
-In .NET 5.0, we added support to the built-in interop for marshalling generic types as long as they are blittable.
-The `BlittableTypeIfGenericParametersBlittableAttribute` attribute allows users to specify that a given type is blittable only when some of the generic arguments are blittable.
-The specific generic parameters that need to be instantiated with blittable types are marked with the `ContributesToBlittabilityAttribute`.

-`ContributesToBlittabilityAttribute` is introduced because some generic parameters may not contribute to the blittability of the type.
-If the generic type is not used in any instance fields, then it doesn't contribute to the blittability of the containing type.

 ### Usage